andr-ew/brds/README.md

   - insert blank step (rest): step + next, or just next while recording
   - copy step: hold keyboard note + next (some for recording/not recording). will add a gate tie, so it's basically like increasing note duration

+modulo option in sum & diff mix modes
+- wrap around a single octave or the full octave range
+- maybe that middle row (currently probability) should just be a general parameter section for the cv mix modes

 ## implementation

 sequences